Overview

 Case Background

-InnovAge (NASDAQ: INNV), a national healthcare company providing medical care to ailing seniors, allegedly violated federal securities laws when it went public in March of 2021.
+InnovAge (NASDAQ: INNV), a national healthcare company providing medical care to ailing seniors, allegedly violated federal securities laws by making false and misleading statements to investors regarding the company’s staffing and ability to adequately care for participants.

-InnovAge centers suffered from severe staff shortages, high caseloads and significant delays and lack of contracts from specialists, lack of coordination with caregivers, and insufficient training on the use of medical records.
-Nevertheless, InnovAge focused its resources on hiring sales and marketing staff and ignored substandard home and clinical care for its participants.
+InnovAge centers suffered from severe staff shortages, high caseloads, significant delays, lack of contracts from specialists, lack of coordination with caregivers, and insufficient training on the use of medical records.
+Instead of addressing these issues, InnovAge focused its resources on hiring sales and marketing staff and ignored substandard home and clinical care for its participants.
 When faced with government audits, InnovAge executives allegedly instructed staff to “clean up” or delete hundreds of records for medical care that were over 180 days outstanding.
-As a result, in just nine months, InnovAge is facing penalties in three states.
+As a result, in just nine months, InnovAge was facing penalties in three states.

-InnovAge is facing a number of governmental investigations.
-In September 2021, the Centers for Medicare and Medicaid Services (‘CMS’) notified the company that the government agency was suspending enrollment at InnovAge’s Sacramento, California center after an audit of the facility found that InnovAge “substantially failed” to “provide to its participants medically necessary items and services that are covered PACE services.”
-InnovAge also revealed in 2021 that CMS and the state of Colorado had decided to suspend enrollment at InnovAge’s Colorado facilities, and the company is currently under investigation by the Colorado Attorney General.
+In September 2021, the Centers for Medicare and Medicaid Services (‘CMS’) suspended enrollment at InnovAge’s Sacramento, California center after an audit of the facility found that InnovAge “substantially failed” to “provide to its participants medically necessary items and services that are covered PACE services.”
+Also in 2021, CMS and the state of Colorado suspended enrollment at InnovAge’s Colorado facilities.
+As these sanctions came to light, InnovAge’s stock price plummeted.

 Original case name: El Paso Firemen & Policemen’s Pension Fund, San Antonio Fire & Police Pension Fund, and Indiana Public Retirement System v.
 InnovAge Holding Corp. et al., Case No. 1:21-cv-02770, United States District Court for the District of Colorado